 (a) The following structures may be erected above the heights prescribed by this chapter, but in no case shall the height of any of these appurtenances exceed a height equal to 10% more than the maximum height permitted for the particular use in the zoning district:

-[1] Mechanical rooms and other roof structures for the housing of stairways, tanks, ventilating fans, HVAC equipment or similar equipment required to operate and maintain the building.
+[1] Mechanical rooms and other roof structures for the housing of stairways, tanks, ventilating fans, HVAC equipment or similar equipment, including elevator equipment rooms, required to operate and maintain the building.

 [2] Skylights, spires, cupolas, flagpoles, chimneys or similar structures.

-[3] Safety enclosures of rooftop areas of hotels and motels used for sundecks and other recreational purposes.

 (b) Cellular telephone antennas and/or associated equipment are expressly excluded from this provision.

 (2) All development on undersized lots shall have a reduced maximum building height in accordance with the schedules set forth in § 276-34B(9).

-E. Area and yard requirements.
+F. Area and yard requirements.